 The End of the Ionian Enlightenment

 Ionia was one of the cradles of western philosophy and science.
-Traditionally the Ionian cities, was where Greek science and philosophy began.
-This was due to the wealth of the city-states, freedom of thought and the influence of Babylon and Egypt intellectual traditions.
-Here for the first time in the West, individuals offered explanations for the origin of the world without recourse to some deity.
-They used reason and observation to develop theories on the nature of the world.
+Traditionally, the Ionian cities, was where Greek science and philosophy began.
+Ionia's wealth made this possible.
+Additionally, Ionia was influenced by Babylon and Egypt's intellectual traditions.
+Here for the first time in the West, individuals offered explanations for the origin of the World without recourse to some deity.
+They used reason and observation to develop theories on the nature of the World.
 Thales from Miletus (6th century BC) was probably the first philosopher and scientist in the western tradition.
-He argued that life came from the sea and was also an astronomer and he successfully predicted an eclipse.
+He argued that life came from the sea and was also an astronomer, and he successfully predicted an eclipse.
 The philosopher and mathematician Pythagoras came from Samos.
 Xenophanes was another important philosopher who criticized Greek polytheism and was arguably the first monotheist.

 The Greek-Persian Wars

 In 490 BC, a Persian amphibious force attacked several Greek cities and islands before landing near Athens.
-They were defeated by the Athenians at the Battle of Marathon 490 BC.
+The Athenians defeated them at the Battle of Marathon 490 BC.
 This defeat made Darius more determined than ever to punish the Athenians, but he died before he could invade Greece.
 Therefore, the defeat at Marathon did not end the Persian ambitions to subdue the Greeks.
-Xerxes the successor of Darius, did not only want to punish the Athenians but wanted to conquer all of Greece.
-He launched the second invasion of Greece and he moved his army via the Balkans into Hellenic territory but was later defeated on the sea at Salamis and on the land at Platea.
+Xerxes, the successor of Darius, did not only want to punish the Athenians but wanted to conquer all of Greece.
+He launched the second invasion of Greece, and he moved his army via the Balkans into Hellenic territory but was later defeated on the sea at Salamis and the land at Platea.
 It is highly likely that if it were not for the Ionian Revolt that there may not have been any Persian attacks on mainland Greece.
-This rebellion caused two major wars and these conflicts directly led to the rise of Athens and Sparta and weakened Persia.
+This rebellion caused two significant wars, and these conflicts directly led to the rise of Athens and Sparta and weakened Persia.

 The Ionian Revolt was a doomed attempt to regain the independence of Greek city-states.
 It was, however, a serious challenge to the Persians, the superpower of the day.
-However, the Ionian cities were able to recover quickly, in part because of Darius’ clemency and pragmatism.
+However, the Ionian cities were able to recover quickly, in part because of Darius' clemency and pragmatism.
 The city-states had changed, and they were no longer vibrant cultural centers.
-The revolt was the end of the Ionian Enlightenment, but it also helped to spread its ideas around the Greek World, and this was very important in the development of ancient philosophy and science.
-The other significant consequence of the rebellion was that it was one of the root causes of the Greek-Persian Wars, that was so important in the development of Antiquity and the evolution of the western world.
+The revolt was the end of the Ionian Enlightenment.
+Still, it also helped to spread its ideas around the Greek World, and this was very important in the development of ancient philosophy and science.
+The other significant consequence of the rebellion was that it was one of the root causes of the Greek-Persian Wars, which was so important in the development of Antiquity and the evolution of the Western World.